 Last week, Tara, Drake, TidiousTed and Mosy and Millie Thom correctly revealed the MMP was in Port Arthur, Australia, on the island of Tasmania, at a location infamous for its violent criminal offenders and harsh treatment of inmates, in the early days of penal (convict) settlement, in Australia.

 Convict prisoners, at this seemingly idyllic spot, spent their time doing hard labour in complete silence.
-The only time they were permitted to speak was in Church on Sundays when they could sing along with the hymns, whilst positioned in high panelled wooden boxes, which prevented them making eye contact or engaging in any dialogue with other prisoners.
-A hell on earth, surely….
+The only time they were permitted to speak was in Church on Sundays when they could sing along with the hymns, whilst positioned in high panelled wooden boxes, which prevented them from making eye contact or engaging in any dialogue with other prisoners.
+Hell on earth, surely.

 Something sobering to Ponder About